dkintop/vote-on-it/README.md

-# README
+# Vote On It

-This README would normally document whatever steps are necessary to get the application up and running.
+    This is a ruby on rails web application that allow users to create A subject with two options that allows the user and other users to vote on that subject and then view the results of the poll.

-Things you may want to cover:
+## Getting Started

 * Ruby version